Generative Neural Operators through Diffusion Last Layer: Background

 interchangeably with \eqref{eq:dataset} for notational convenience.
 In \eqref{eq:dataset_dm}, we assume the target output admits a finite-dimensional representation $x \in \mathbb{R}^{d_x}$ (e.g., latent variables or low-rank coefficient vectors).

-We begin by recalling that diffusion models and flow-matching models can be viewed under a unified generative framework \cite{Lai25, Gao25}.
+We begin by recalling that diffusion models and flow matching models can be viewed under a unified generative framework \cite{Lai25, Gao25}.
 Throughout this paper, we refer to this unified family simply as \emph{diffusion models}.
 The objective is the standard conditional generative modeling problem of learning the conditional law $p(x \mid c)$.

 To this end, diffusion models construct a denoising mechanism that transports a simple noise distribution $p_{\mathrm{noise}}$ to the target conditional distribution $p(\cdot \mid c)$.
 We introduce the forward noising process